Wrexham: Geography

-Wrexham is not built on a major river, but on a relatively flat plateau between the lower Dee Valley and easternmost mountains of north-east Wales.
+Wrexham is not built on a major river, but on a relatively flat plateau between the lower Dee Valley and the Clwydian Range, the easternmost mountains of north-east Wales.
 This position enabled it to grow as a market town, as a crossroads between England and Wales, and later as an industrial hub – due to its rich natural reserves of iron ore and coal.
 But three small rivers flow through parts of the city: the Clywedog, Gwenfro and Alyn.
 Wrexham is also famed for the quality of its underground water reserves, which gave rise to its previous dominance as a major brewing centre.

 Originally a market town with surrounding urban villages, Wrexham has now coalesced with a number of urban villages and forms North Wales' largest city.
 Including adjacent urban areas to Wrexham, such as that of the Gwersyllt, Rhosllanerchrugog, Coedpoeth and Llay totals to a population of over 100,000 residents.

 Wrexham is approximately 13 mi south of Chester, 30 mi north-west of Shrewsbury, 43 mi south-west of Manchester, and 140 mi north of Cardiff.